Washington free job training programs.

 Free computer training may be provided.
 Washington’s Employment Security Department works with different businesses, such as Skillsoft, to offer hundreds of online sessions and courses to WorkSource Center customers.
 The classes offered can train people on a wide variety of software from industry leaders such as Microsoft, Google, Adobe, Apple, Intuit, IBM and SAP.
+Or they help clients learn about smart and cellular phones.
 Some classes are for beginners and others are for more advanced users.
 Additional sessions may be provided for seniors or younger workers as well.
 All sessions are offered for free at participating WorkSource centers.

 Another online service is known as KeyTrain.
 This will also allow individuals to increase or brush up on skills in math, reading, computers, job seeking and business etiquette.
 The KeyTrain sessions can be taken at WorkSource centers or from the comfort of your own home.
 If you choose that option, all you need is a computer with higher speed Internet access.